sighook/refluxion/README.md

 At this point, the only difference of the fork is that it allows to deauthenticate (by "Handshake Snooper" or "Captive Portal" attack) specifiс client of Access Point, not all in a row.

-Simetimes it's necessary to not disconnecting all clients from the AP, but only one (the most vulnerable from the point of view of Social Engineering).
+Sometimes it's necessary to not disconnecting all clients from the AP, but only one (the most vulnerable from the point of view of Social Engineering).

 # TODO
-- Add 'deauth specific client' option to 5GHz `deauth-ng.py`
+- Add 'deauth specific client' option to `deauth-ng.py` (5GHz networks);

-- Add more phishing pretexts
+- Add more phishing pretexts;

+- Add pmkid support as alternative to 'Handshake Snooper';

 ### Now, about fluxion...